Merange/RPI_Signalk_Install/README.md

 sudo ifconfig can1 txqueuelen 65536
 ```

-Install the can util software to test the confuration
+Install the can util software to test the configuration
 ```
 sudo apt-get install can-utils -y
 ```